June 05 2021

 Now how are these free radicals formed?
 These free radicals are formed from normal body processes.
 While causing damage to our cells, they shorten their life.
 Vitamin E is a powerful antioxidant.
 It reduces free radical damage and slows ageing.

-Much research is done to explore the health benefits of vitamin E in various degenerative diseases like hardening of arteries, high blood pressure, heart disease and cancer.
+Much research is done to explore the health benefits of vitamin E in various degenerative diseases like hardening of arteries, high blood pressure, and heart disease.

 As per the Mayo clinic, these studies have failed to show a reduction in incidences of these conditions.
 Also, since vitamin E deficiency is rare, there is a lack of proven medical uses of this vitamin.